 Hypertrace is a real-time observability platform that helps teams make sense of their production requests and trends within their network.

 Hypertrace converts distributed trace data into relevant insight for everyone.
-Infrastructure teams can identify which services are causing overload.
-Service teams can diagnose why a specific user's request failed, or which applications put their service objectives at risk.
+Using Hypertrace your infrastructure team can identify the services that are causing an overload.
+Your service team can diagnose why a specific user's request failed, or which applications put their service objectives at risk.
 Deployment teams can know if a new version is causing a problem.

-Hypertrace is open source licensed and accepts all major tracing data formats.
-This means you can try it without changing your applications!
+Hypertrace is an open source licensed product that accepts all major tracing data formats.
+This would help you to try it without changing your application.

 Hypertrace is open source and includes features commonly present in distributed tracing systems such as a cloud-native backend and a UI.
-Hypertrace goes beyond, including features usually left to commercial products, such as With no additional jobs or configuration, service graph and metrics aggregate in real time (No more batch jobs!), custom dashboards and sophisticated path-based analysis!
+Hypertrace goes beyond and includes features that are usually available in commercial products.
+Hypertrace, for example, provides you with no additional configuration, service graph and metrics aggregation in real time, custom dashboards, and sophisticated path-based analysis.

 The below features are available by default in Hypertrace, but are not usually included in Open Source distributed tracing systems.

 |Dashboard UI||Global health including most frequently called endpoints, services, and backends|